aws-samples/aws-reinvent21-inf1-workshop/README.md

 ### 2.4) Build and Push Container Image

-Next, execute the following sequence of scripts to build and push the deep learning container image to ECR:
+Next, execute the following sequence of scripts to build and push the deep learning container image to ECR. _Note: This step may take up to 12 mins to complete._

 ```
 ./build.sh